 Resources for Students

 Individual academic advising is available to all current and potential students.
 Advisors help individuals understand and utilize placement test results, set and reach academic goals, decide upon a major course of study, select appropriate courses and facilitate successful transfer to a four-year institution.
-To make an appointment, call (575) 234-9337 or visit the Counseling & Student Development Center in Room 107 of the main building.
+To make an appointment, go to https://carlsbad.nmsu.edu/advising/, visit Student Services in Room 111 of the main building, or call (575) 234-9221.

 Students have access to Degree Audit System (STAR) available through their student online account at http://my.nmsu.edu.
 To self-check progress toward a degree, students must select the college, the degree and the year they met the requirements.
 The reports are self-explanatory.
 See an advisor for assistance, if necessary.